 - time management

-Not only that, but soft skills development is key for those frontline employees who deal with customer interactions on a daily basis.
-They are an organization’s primary brand ambassadors and are largely responsible for managing and setting customers’ expectations around service and support.
-The development of soft skills such as empathy, emotional intelligence, motivation and effective communication can help employees elevate customer interactions and the customer experience overall.
-Check out this video on four key skills new managers need to succeed.
+Finally, soft skills are essential for employees who work directly with customers.
+They are your organization’s primary brand ambassadors and are largely responsible for managing and setting customers’ expectations around service and support.
+Plus, they must also be skilled at developing those cross-functional relationships within the organization that support end-to-end experiences for customers.
+Soft skills such as listening, emotional intelligence, motivation and effective communication can help employees elevate each interaction and the customer experience overall.